 From live music to Banksy, a unique character and great beer make the Albert one of Brighton's irreplaceable pub gems

 48 Trafalgar Street

 The Prince Albert Brighton

 A colourful pub with a musical past and present, unique and loved by all

-Whether catching the sun out front on multi-coloured tables or watching one of the myriad bands performing upstairs, proximity to the station means there are few who have not visited The Prince Albert, even fewer who later didn’t emerge abslutely loving the place.
+Whether catching the sun out front on multi-coloured forecourt, or watching one of the myriad bands performing upstairs, proximity to the station means there are few who have not visited The Prince Albert, even fewer who later didn’t emerge abslutely loving the place.

 The pub’s musical heritage is writ large all over this place.
 Outside, street artist Sinna One’s huge deceased icons mural covers the entire side wall.
 Prior to this the original of Banksy’s ‘Kissing Policemen’ resided here accompanied by a John Peel memorial fresco.

 A line of pumps and taps greets you on the corner bar as you walk into the main bar space of the two adjoining front rooms.
 There are low and high tables, tables for groups large and small.
-Continue through past the bar where there is a small standing area connected behind the bar and two further rooms crammed with tables and more memorabila.
+Continue through past the bar where there is a small back-bar standing area and two further rooms crammed with tables and more memorabila.

 The artistic theme is continued in the back patio smoking space where the walls are alive with the colour of more graffiti art pieces.
 Inside, signed music posters, football scarves, postcards and other memorabilia are signs of the landlord’s colourful personal touches, everything is characterful and genuine.